Today’s Reading: Matthew 7:13-29, 8:5-13; Luke 7:1-17, 7:36-50

 When Jesus heard this, he was amazed.
 Turning to those who were following him, he said, “I tell you the truth, I haven’t seen faith like this in all Israel!…”

 No one would have expected a Roman officer to have faith in Jesus, yet his faith was strong enough to believe that Jesus could simply speak the healing into being.
-And that is what Jesus did.
+And that it was Jesus did.

 HE TOOK THE FAITH OF A POWERFUL MAN AND DISPLAYED THE POWER OF AN OMNIPOTENT GOD.